yangshunzhi1994/CNN-RIS/README.md

 In addition, the modified path of the file is required.

 First, we use the dlib library to capture faces.
 The  implementation of this part can be viewed in our other project  implementation：https://github.com/tobysunx/face_recognition

+If this work is useful to you, please cite:

+       Huang, Z., Yang, S., Zhou, M. et al. Making accurate object detection at the edge: review and new approach.
+Artif Intell Rev (2021). https://doi.org/10.1007/s10462-021-10059-3